Case Study: How The Home Depot Upskilled Accessibility on Their UX Team

 Mentorship and Peer Interaction

 A component of the Advanced Usability and Accessibility course is working with a mentor and meeting for weekly discussions with other course participants.
-Additionally, there was an added component for the Home Depot team in that several members of their organization took the program simultaneously.
+Additionally, there was an added component for the The Home Depot team in that several members of their organization took the program simultaneously.

-While the participants from Home Depot were all from the same organization, some were on different teams or had varying levels of availability, meaning that students did not necessarily work through the curriculum collaboratively.
+While the participants from The Home Depot were all from the same organization, some were on different teams or had varying levels of availability, meaning that students did not necessarily work through the curriculum collaboratively.
 However, there was still significant value in being part of the same cohort.

 Karen Kohtz, a UX designer working on internal-facing assisted software, told us “I now know my peers much better and the networking was hugely beneficial.
 Some of my classmates and I have reached out across teams and are already collaborating on projects now that we know each other better.”